goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 Configuration
 ~~~~~~~~~~~~~

 Then, register the interface & class.
-Open the
+Open
 ``src/tc/collector/configure.zcml`` and update it with these details::

   <interface